Mini-programs for ClassPad II (or older ClassPads running OS 3.03 and later) can be downloaded and sent to your handheld using a USB cable.

 sci takes any number and returns it in scientific notation (standard form).
 In Main type in sci(number).

 tpt takes a quadratic expression in any form and returns it in turning point (completed square) form.
 In Main type in tpt(expression), where expression is the quadratic you want to find the turning point of.

-New!
-Study an online course with Charlie at The Tuition Centre
+Enrol in an online course with Charlie at The Tuition Centre

 Buy practice ATAR exams from WA Exam Papers